chinhdz123/Computer_vision/thuctapai/1.Basic/Common command/GitBasic.md

 <h2>1.Introduction to Git<h2>
-    <h4>Git is officialy defined as distributed version control system(VCS).
-    In other words, it's a system that tracks changes to our project files over time.
+    <h4>Git is officialy defined as distributed version control system(VCS).In other words, it's a system that tracks changes to our project files

-    It enables us to record project changes and go back to a specific version of the tracked

-    files, at any given point in time.
-This system can be used by many people to efficiently
+    over time.
+It enables us to record project changes and go back to a specific version of the tracked files, at any given point in time.
+This

-    work together and collaborate on team projects, where each developer can have their own
+    system can be used by many people to efficiently work together and collaborate on team projects, where each developer can have their own
     version of the project, distributed on their computer.
-Later on, these individual

-    versions of the project can be merged and adapted into the main version of the project.<h4>
+Later on, these individual versions of the project can be merged and adapted into the
+    main version of the project.<h4>

 <h2>2.Setup instructions<h2>
     <h4>Git is primarily used via the command-line interface, which we can access with our
     system terminals.